rali-udem/jsRealB/Architecture/README.md

 One of the many implementation challenges of `jsRealB` is the building of appropriate data structures using the functions while maintaining the agreement links between nodes in the tree.
 This will be explained later in the document, but first we explain how to go from an input structure to an English sentence.

 The previous example showed a single Javascript expression to build the internal structure.
 But a structure is most often incrementally and modified using Javascript instructions as shown below.

+It is also possible to use a JSON object to create this structure.
+This notation is more, but simpler to create with an external tool wanting to use `jsRealB` as realizer.
+As the JSON is converted internally using the above functions, the JSON formalism is not described here, but the interested reader can consult [this document](../data/jsRealB-jsonInput.html).

 When a realized sentence is needed, the usual Javascript `toString()` object method  is called to perform a *stringification* process which involves setting the `realization` property of the object, formatting this string and then detokenization for building a single final string.
 We now detail these steps.